Three presumptions of paternity

 First presumption: the father is the mother’s husband

-If the child’s mother is married, her husband is automatically identified as the father.
 And what about in the case of divorce?
-If the mother gives birth to the child within 300 days of the divorce, the former husband is designated as the father (the situation would be different if the mother remarried by then).
+If the mother gives birth to the child within 300 days of the divorce, the former husband is designated as the father (the situation would be different if the mother remarried before then).

 Are you solving a similar problem?